Alberta Highway 36: Route description

 Northbound, south of Lac La Biche, marking the divide between the Arctic basin, and the Hudson Bay basin.

-Highway 36 begins at Highway 4 near Warner, 38 km north of the Canada–U.S. border at Coutts.
+Highway 36 begins at Highway 4 near Warner, 38 km north of the Canada–United States border at Coutts.
 It intersects Highway 61 (Red Coat Trail), about 2.3 km northwest Wrentham, before reaching Taber where it has a 2.6 km concurrency with the Crowsnest Highway (Highway 3).
 Highway 36 continues north, crossing the Oldman River, passing through Vauxhall, and crossing the Bow River before intersecting the Trans-Canada Highway (Highway 1) about 8 km northwest of Brooks.
 It continues north past Duchess, crosses the Red Deer River, and continues to Highway 9 where it heads west and the two routes share an 2.6 km concurrency.
 Highway 36 departs Highway 9 about 7 km east of Hanna and continues north, intersecting Highway 12 about 4 km southeast of Castor, Highway 53 about 16 km east of Forestburg, crossing the Battle River about 6 km south of Alliance, and intersecting Highway 13 on the east side of Killam.
 At Highway 26, Highway 36 heads east and the two routes share an 4 km concurrency before Highway 36 continues north for 9 km and intersects Highway 14 at Viking before intersecting the Yellowhead Highway (Highway 16) about 6 km east of Lavoy or 16 km east of Vegreville.
 Highway 36 continues to Two Hills, where it meets Highway 45, where Highway 36 heads east and the two routes share an 4 km concurrency.
 Highway 36 travels north 6.5 km before it reaches Highway 29 and the two routes share a 33 km concurrency, crossing the North Saskatchewan River in the process.
 At St. Brides, Highway 29 heads east towards St. Paul, 15 km to the east.
 Highway 36 continues north to Highway 28 at the southwestern edge of Ashmont, where it heads west and the two routes share an 31 km concurrency before to turns north about 8 km west of Vilna.
 Highway 36 meets Highway 55 (Northern Woods and Water Route) about 20 km south of Lac La Biche; and the two routes share a concurrency into Lac La Biche and Highway 36 ends.